oracleif/laftrifles/docs/cror.md

 ### Two-tone textures

-As noted, the primary output character used to draw the images onscreen is the
+As noted earlier, the primary output character used to draw the images onscreen is the
 ***#*** character.
 More texture can be added to the pattern by randomly switching between this primary character and an alternate character while drawing.

-For maximum contrast the ***-t*** option tells *cror* to use the ***.*** (dot or period) character as the alternate.
-If you want to try something different, the ***-T*** option allows you to specify your own alternate character.
+For maximum contrast the ***-t*** option tells *cror* to use the ***.*** (dot or period) character as the alternate; the contrast among blank, '.' and '#' areas provided some additional texture to the generated patterns.

+A minor refinement to this idea was to let the caller choose their own alternate character.
+Using the the ***-T*** option instead of *-t* allows you to specify the alternate character you want to be used.

+The random jump feature enabled by *-j* (described above) is triggered by toggling between the primary and alternate characters.

 ### Flashing/blinking

+Many video display terminals (VDTs) offered various character attributes like reverse, half-tone, or blinking.
+If the ***-f*** "flash" option is specified, alternate characters will blink on and off.

+The flashing attribute can be a bit of a hit or miss proposition, depending on the particular VDT or emulator/client and optional settings.
+It's still available, but often won't act as expected, making it one of the less reliable options.

 ### 8-Color mode

+A great advantage of modern clients is their implementation on color displays.
+As I maintained *cror*, it seemed an obvious next step to add color to the patterns it generated to increase visual interest.

+The ***-C*** "color" option tells *cror* to cycle through the eight (8) standard ANSI colors (I didn't bother with the "light" variants) as it generates its patterns.
+While color changes always take place in the transition between primary and alternate output characters, *-C* takes a numeric argument setting the minimum number of characters that must be output before such a random color change is allowed.
+This allows the caller to tune the size of color "patches" to achieve different effects.

 ### 216-color mode

-ANSI and ANSI256
+Some time after the *-C* feature was implemented, I realized that the ssh client I was regularly working with supported the ANSI 256-color palette.
+I decided more colors were more fun, so I added support for them in *cror*.

+The ***-M*** "multi-color" option allows colors to change periodically across the 216-color "cube" in the ANSI256 palette (in addition to the color cube ANSI256 supports the 16 standard ANSI colors plus an extended graytone palette, none of which are of much interest in this application).

+*-M* operates much like the *-C* option, but with a significant difference - colors are selected randomly instead of cycling through the available palette in a fixed sequence as the *-C* option does.
+This seemed desirable because most of the pairs across the 216 color palette are so closely matched they are barely distinguishable, likely to make for rather boring subtly shaded patterns.

 ### Flashing and color for non-ANSI terminals

-For terminals that support these attributes, *cror* can use **either** flashing or color in its output even in universal (***-u***) or HP (***-h***) mode, but the two options don't work together reliably.
+For terminals that support these attributes, *cror* can use **either** flashing or color in its output even in universal (*-u*) or HP (*-h*) mode, but the two options only work **together** reliably in ANSI (*-a* or default) mode.

-The *terminfo* database does not support a separate "not blink" attribute, so in non-ANSI modes flashing is turned off by issuing the sequence to turn off **all** attributes, which **may include color** depending on how a particular terminal responds to *tput sgr0*.
+This is because the *terminfo* database does not support a separate "not blink" attribute, so in non-ANSI modes flashing is turned off by issuing a sequence to turn off **all** attributes, which **may include color** depending on how a particular terminal responds to *tput sgr0*.
 Consequently, whenever the drawing character switches back from the alternate flashing character to the primary non-flashing character, the color attribute might be reset when the flashing is turned off.

-If running in universal mode on some oddball terminal or emulator, you can experiment with this to see how it behaves, but you could well see limited or reduced color if the ***-f*** flashing option is used compared with when it is not.
+This issue is largely avoided when running in the default "hardcoded ANSI" mode, since ANSI includes a specific "not blinking" attribute.
+If you are running in universal mode on some oddball terminal or emulator, you can experiment with this to see how it behaves, but you could well see limited or reduced color if the *-f* flashing option is used compared with when it is not.

 ## Interactivity

-The crorplay wrapper.
+To facilitate interactive building of patterns, I eventually wrote the *crorplay* wrapper script.
+This uses a combination of *cror* and simple ksh script controls to carry out the following workflow:

+1. Present the user with a "Next: " prompt

+1. User presses Enter to continue or ^C to exit the program.

+1. If continuing, cror is called with requested options and commences drawing its pattern.
+Drawing will change colors in sequence at random intervals, but only after at least CSIZE characters have been output in the current color.
+The pattern will grow by PSIZE characters at a time, then pause.

+1. If the user presses Enter, the pattern will grow by another PSIZE characters.

+1. If the user presses ^C to exit cror, cror will clear the screen on exit and we return to step #1.

+By default *crorplay* will increment its patterns 500 steps at a time, rotating across the standard ANSI colors no more often than every 50 characters.
+You can add whatever options you like, with -s, -C, and -M overriding the respective defaults.
+This isn't a bad little screen toy for those moments when a little tranquility is called for.

 ## *cror* and flavors of Korn